Janet’s Volunteer Story

 Humour, kindness and thoughtfulness

-“I’ve been a volunteer with Our Place for four years,” says Janet who enjoys helping out at reception and in both kitchens.
+“I’ve been a volunteer with Our Place for several years,” says Janet who enjoys helping out at reception and in both kitchens.
 “Four days after I retired, I was talking to my husband and realized I needed to get out of Dodge,” she laughs.